JohnMadrid/ProjectANNsWTF/README.md

 ]

-In example above we set up two experiments.
+<p  align="justify">In example above we set up two experiments.
 The first one, identified with id = 1, sets a desired optimizer, learning rate, beta and epsison values.
 In the second experiment with id = 2, we modified the values of the style weight and content weight to the values we wanted to try out.
-The following parameters can be modified:
+The following parameters can be modified: </p>

 <ul>
          <li>number # id </li>